-Cisco said that the new malware could be used to interfere with any internet communication and this may lead to destructive attacks on Ukraine.
-An official at the Cisco mentioned, “Security Service experts believe the infection of hardware on the territory of Ukraine is preparation for another act of cyber-aggression by the Russian Federation aimed at destabilizing the situation during the Champions League final.”
+Cisco said that the new malware could interfere with any internet communication, which may lead to destructive attacks on Ukraine.
+An official at Cisco mentioned, “Security Service experts believe the infection of hardware on the territory of Ukraine is preparation for another act of cyber-aggression by the Russian Federation aimed at destabilizing the situation during the Champions League final.”

-Possibly the attack is timed to take place around the time when the country celebrates Constitution Day which is on June 28th.
-This claim cannot wholly be done away with since the previous attacks have taken place on holidays or the days leading up to them like in 2017 the “NotPetya” attack hit the country shortly before Christmas.
+Possibly the attack is timed to take place around the time when the country celebrates Constitution Day, which is on June 28th.
+This claim cannot wholly be made away with since the previous attacks have taken place on holidays or the days leading up to them, in 2017, the “NotPetya” attack hit the country shortly before Christmas.

 VPNFilter gives hackers remote access to infected machines, which they can use for spying, launching attacks on other computers or downloading additional types of malware.
 The researchers discovered one malware module that targets industrial computers, such as ones used in electric grids, other infrastructure and in factories.
 It infects and monitors network traffic, looking for login credentials that a hacker can use to seize control of industrial processes.
 The malware also includes an auto-destruct feature that hackers can use to delete the malware and other software on infected devices, making them inoperable.-said, Craig Williams, Cisco researcher.